dotnet/csharplang/proposals/statics-in-interfaces.md

 https://github.com/dotnet/csharplang/blob/main/proposals/variance-safety-for-static-interface-members.md#variance-safety
 should be adjusted from

-*These restrictions do not apply to ocurrances of types within declarations of static members.*
+*These restrictions do not apply to occurrences of types within declarations of static members.*

 to

-*These restrictions do not apply to ocurrances of types within declarations of **non-virtual, non-abstract** static members.*
+*These restrictions do not apply to occurrences of types within declarations of **non-virtual, non-abstract** static members.*

 # Drawbacks